melaniedaniel7/Conducting-a-security-audit/Botium Toys: Scope, goals, and risk assessment  report.md

 # Botium Toys: Scope, goals, and risk assessment report

-Disclaimer: This scenario was provided to me by Corseara as part of the Google cybersecurity professional certificate program and part of their portfolio activity.
+Disclaimer: This scenario was provided to me by Coursera as part of the Google cybersecurity professional certificate program and part of their portfolio activity.

 ### Scope and goals of the audit
 #### Scope: